For historical recap information on the National Jr. A Championship from 1971 to 2019 please, visit this page National Champions History (1971-2019).

 The tournament is renamed the National Jr A Championship as, the Royal Bank Of Canada cancelled it's sponsorship of the tournament.
 The RBC Cup trophy however was still presented.

-The BCHL announces its withdrawal from the CJHL, April 9 2021, so, are no longer eligible for Centennial Cup.
+The BCHL withdraws from the CJHL, March 24, 2021, so, are no longer eligible for Centennial Cup.

-On Friday, April 9, 2021, the British Columbia Hockey League (BCHL) announced it had withdrawn its membership from the Canadian Junior Hockey League (CJHL) so, is no longer eligible to play for the Centennial Cup.
+As of March 24th, 2021, the British Columbia Hockey League (BCHL) has withdrawn its membership from the Canadian Junior Hockey League (CJHL) so, is no longer eligible to play for the National Championship.